Skip to main content

 # name="/etc/secret" pid=1234 comm="nginx"

-# Put profile in complain mode to debug
+# Put the profile in complain mode to log all violations without blocking

 aa-complain /etc/apparmor.d/usr.sbin.nginx